Jeyso215/remote-nonprofit-netsec-guide/README.md

    - Train staff to use GnuPG for encrypting sensitive emails.
    - Integrate with Thunderbird (Enigmail or native OpenPGP support) for user-friendliness.

-3. **Messaging via Signal:**
+3. **Messaging via SimpleXChat:**
-   - Encourage Signal for sensitive one-to-one and group communications.
+   - Encourage SimpleXChat for sensitive one-to-one and group communications.
    - Avoid SMS or unencrypted chat tools.

 ### Identity and Access Management Setup